So they arrested [Jesus]

 — Luke 22:54-62 NLT

 Precious and holy God, my Abba Father, forgive me for my weakness and sin.
 Forgive me for the arrogance of trying to battle my weakness and Satan's power on my own strength.
 I trust in your powerful and transforming forgiveness.
-Help me believe that you can take my failures and my past and use them to encourage and bless others.
+Help me believe that you can take my failures and my past and use my experiences with them to encourage and bless others.
 In Jesus' name.
 Amen.

 Related Scripture Readings